goat-community/goat/_docs/quick_start.md

 ##### 10. Optional: Pre-calculate accessibility heat-map

-GOAT allows you to use pre-calculated matrices that are used to visualize the dynamic heatmaps.
+GOAT<sub>beta</sub> allows you to use pre-calculated matrices that are used to visualize the dynamic heatmaps.
 In order to start the pre-calculation you currently have to start the script manually with the following command:

 `python3 ~/app/data_preparation/Python/precalculate_grid_thematic.py` (run on your VM)